openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Handling Unfulfillable Requests and Unavailable Data
 In some cases, OPs cannot deliver the requested data to an RP, for example, because the data is not available or does not match the RP's requirements.
 The rules for handling these cases are described in the following.

-Extensions of this specification MAY define additional rules or override these rules, for example
+Extensions of this specification MAY define additional rules or override these rules, for example:

 * to allow or disallow the use of Claims depending on scheme-specific checks,
 * to enable a finer-grained control of the RP over the behavior of the OP when data is unavailable or does not match the criteria, or